Workspace beta is live — BYO-LLM chat wired to 57 SEC tools. Try it free →

 Point-in-Time Accuracy

 Financial backtests fail when data is available too early — you use information that wasn't publicly known at the time.
-Valuein timestamps every fact with knowledge_at: the exact moment the SEC accepted the filing.
+Valuein timestamps every fact with accepted_at: the exact moment the SEC accepted the filing.
 Filter by it and your backtest is safe.

 filing_date